event management skills:

-You must be a manager and a
+Be a manager and a team player

 Many times you may be part of or in charge of a committee, which will mean that you will have to be able to work in groups and also be able to motivate the group members to get the job done as required.